Mar 12, 2019 / E-news

 We the People competitions challenge students to participate in simulated congressional hearings, putting their knowledge into practice.
 After spending the school year studying the Constitution and the fundamental principles of American representative democracy, students answer questions about American government from knowledgeable community leaders and professionals, such as lawyers, professors, and historians, who serve as competition judges.

-Amador Valley High School will represent California’s We the People programs at the National Finals this year, led by their teacher Stacey Sklar.
+State champions Amador Valley High School will compete at the National Finals this year, led by their teacher Stacey Sklar.
+Second-place finishers Foothill High School, led by Jeremy Detamore and Graham McBride, will also compete as a wildcard team.
 For ongoing updates about the National Finals, follow our Facebook, Twitter, and Instagram channels in time for April 26, 2019.